travoholic/map672/README.md

-# map672
+# Kirsty Henderson's MAP672 Modules

-Modules for NMP MAP672 course.
+I'm super excited to be learning this!